X

 Images attached?

+If you are going to attach any images to this transcribed letter, you MUST check this field.
 For some letters, we may have only the transcription.
-In this case, check this field.
-The system will not require you to add any images.
+In this case, do NOT check this field.

 Transcription